 We’ve partnered with Manuka honey brand Comvita® to bring you an overview of this superfood.

-When it comes to superfoods, raw honey is associated with health benefits.
-Manuka isn’t a raw honey, but it is specialized.
-It’s antibacterial and bacterial resistant.
+When it comes to superfoods, honey is associated with health benefits.
+Manuka is a specialized type of honey that’s antibacterial and bacterial resistant.
 This means that bacteria shouldn’t be able to build up a tolerance to its antibacterial effects.